victorperdiguer/router-practise/README.md

 - Create a `Navbar` component to be able to access those routes, and import it into the App.js file.

-> ⚠️ When doing the navbar also remember to import the Link from 'react-router-dom'.
+> ⚠️ When doing the navbar also remember to import the NavLink from 'react-router-dom'.
+Think about what happens when the link is active ;)

 When you finish this iteration, **you should be able to navigate through the different views of the app with your navbar**.